 To get the best from your search:

-When you find literature that you would like to use in your assignment, remember to keep a note of where you found it to ensure accurate referencing.
+When you find literature that you would like to use in your assignment, remember to keep a note of where you found it to ensure accurate referencing and avoid plagiarism.
 Reading through the literature will help you to develop your thoughts on the topic so revisit and expand the basic plan you created when doing your preliminary reading.

 When you have found and read a variety of literature you can begin to think about what themes you are going to discuss.
 Create your assignment structure (introduction, main body and conclusion) and plan what you are going to discuss in the main body, which ideas/themes you are going to include and what order they should appear in.
 Try to ensure that the main body flows by introducing themes in a logical order.
 The text in the body of the essay should be broken down into paragraphs, with each paragraph covering one main point.
 Consider the evidence you are going to use to support your main points.
 A detailed plan will make it easier to start the actual writing.
 You don’t always have to start with the introduction.
 You may find it easier to focus on the ideas/themes in the main body before writing the introduction and conclusion.